Slavyana-c/Git-Desktop-Interface/README.md

 # UI_Coursework_3

-This is out group repository for UI coursework 3.
+This is our group repository for UI coursework 3.